RichardDooling/Law_and_Literature/Discussions/Law_and_Storytelling_Discussions.md

 "Any time two characters are talking about a third, the scene is a crock of shit."

+Talk is so cheap. *Show* the reader things.
+Paint them a picture.
+And let them figure out what's going on, instead of spoiling it all by *telling* them.

 ### Beginnings and Endings

-Of acts, of scenes, of the story.
+Of acts, of scenes, of the story?
 Did the story begin at the right place?
 If it starts too early
 then we must wait too long for the good parts.
 If it starts too late
-then we might get too much backstory, flashback or voice-over, which distract or divert us from the seamless moving story we crave.
+then we might get too much backstory, flashback or voice-over, which distract or divert us from the seamless relentless story we crave.

 These movie terms have near equivalents in the world of prose, but small doses of these indirections (e.g. flashbacks) go a long way.